f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

   !
   Production-1#

-You can also view the tenants running status by issuing the CLI command **show tenants**.
+You can also view the tenant running status by issuing the CLI command **show tenants**.

 .. code-block:: bash